-- Risk 006 Failure to secure financial sustainability that ensures and maintains effective service provision. - Risk 009 Failure to have a robust and financially sustainable on-call duty system to meet the needs of the Service. - Risk 301 Failure to protect the Service against cyber risks. - Risk 412 Failure to sufficiently resource potential changes to the fire safety and building safety regimes. - Risk 413 Failure to appropriately respond to the protracted impacts of the Coronavirus pandemic and associated challenges.
+- Risk 006 Failure to secure financial sustainability that ensures and maintains effective service provision. - Risk 009 Failure to have a robust and financially sustainable on-call duty system to meet the needs of the Service. - Risk 301 Failure to protect the Service against cyber risks. - Risk 412 Failure to sufficiently resource potential changes to the fire safety and building safety regimes. - Risk 529 Sustainability of operational training provision. - Risk 530 Reduction in frontline services due to the loss of staff due to industrial action.